 Office Depot Inc. (ODP:US) shareholder Starboard Value LP, which has pressured the retailer to improve operations, nominated six people to the chain’s board as it works to complete its merger with OfficeMax Inc. (OMX:US)

-The nominees include Starboard Chief Executive Officer Jeffrey Smith; Robert Nardelli, the former CEO of Home Depot Inc. (HD); and James Fogarty, CEO of Orchard Brands Corp., according to a letter New York-based Starboard sent to the board today.
+The nominees include Starboard Chief Executive Officer Jeffrey Smith; Robert Nardelli, the former CEO of Home Depot Inc. (HD:US); and James Fogarty, CEO of Orchard Brands Corp., according to a letter New York-based Starboard sent to the board today.
 The board currently has 10 members.

 The board should be revamped whether Office Depot remains a standalone company or completes the merger with OfficeMax, said Starboard, which owns 14.8 percent of Office Depot’s outstanding shares.
 Office Depot, the second-largest U.S. office-supplies chain, said last month that it would acquire OfficeMax in a stock deal valued at $1.17 billion.